 Web search is one of the most powerful tools we have today.
 Just like you, people from all walks of life use Google to find solutions, learn new things and understand the world around.
 One of those new things may be determining whether SEO vs SEM is best for your business.
 Whether you’re an online business or a local business, chances are that people are actively looking for you.

-As of 2017, the number of daily searches conducted worldwide is over six billion.
 Like any other technology, search is growing fast and is evolving with time.
 Which means there’s a bigger opportunity for businesses (of all sizes) to leverage it to reach out to their target audience and connect to them.

 Most businesses are aware that the search engines can drive massive traffic to their web properties.
 Not just any traffic, but traffic that actually converts into leads and sales.
 Even though there are other ways to gain online exposure, Google still leads the pack when it comes to helping you get the best bang for your marketing buck.
 This is mainly due to its huge user base and market share.